frdel/agent-zero/docs/installation.md

 <img src="res/setup/image-4.png" alt="miniconda install" width="200"/>
 <br><br>

 4. After the installation is complete, you should have "Anaconda Powershell Prompt" installed on your Windows machine.
-On MacOS, when you open the Terminal application in your Applications folder and type "conda --version", you should see the version installed.
+On macOS, when you open the Terminal application in your Applications folder and type "conda --version", you should see the version installed.

 <img src="res/setup/image-6.png" alt="miniconda installed" height="100"/>
 <img src="res/setup/image-7.png" alt="miniconda installed" height="100"/>